pa11y/sidekick/PROPOSAL.md

 This is a very big question, and it has a big answer.
 We've attempted to cover this in the [history section of this proposal](#history).

+### What will happen to pa11y-dashboard and pa11y-webservice?

+Both will go into maintenance mode during the development of Pa11y Sidekick, we'll fix bugs, but no new features.
+We'll deprecate them and recommend the use of Pa11y Sidekick once it reaches 1.0.0 stable.

 ### How can I help?

 In the early stages, by requesting features and discussing the ones already [over in the issues](issues).
 Later we're going to need people to write code, tests, and documentation.
 We'll also need designers and comms people to help us promote the beta.